Complete Guide for Managing Python Modules using Pip

 What is PyPI?

-It is repository from where all the packages mentioned in command are downloaded and installed.
+It is a repository from where all the packages mentioned in command are downloaded and installed.
 For this, you need an internet connection connected to your system.

 Installing Specific Python Package Version